jnoms/SAT/README.md

 `sat.py aln_merge_clusters` - This takes in a cluster file and an alignment file of alignments between cluster representatives, and merges clusters whose representatives align.
 `sat.py aln_parse_dali` - This parses a Dalilite alignment output into a tab-delimited format.
 It can also filter based on various alignment statistics.
 `sat.py aln_generate_superclusters` - This takes in an all-by-all foldseek alignment and foldseek-reported clusters and identifies clusters that are linked (e.g. - some specified number of members of each cluster align to members of the other cluster).
 These clusters are then merged into a supercluster.
 `sat.py aln_ecod_purity` - This takes in a cluster file and the alignments between the cluster members and the ECOD HMM database and counts, for each ECOD level, the number of members per cluster.
+`sat.py aln_connection_map` - This takes a cluster file (that has taxonomy information) and reports, for every pair of families, the number of clusters that they share.

 ## Sequence-focused
 `sat.py seq_chunk` - Splits a fasta file into overlapping or non-overlapping chunks.